A half marathon for beginners should not be a race filled with pre-race stress.

 I just do the work, put in the training and have faith in what I do.

-It takes time, especially the more experience you get.
-You start to have goals for yourself that involve time.
+So, you start to have goals for yourself that involve time.

-Don’t let the goals, the event, get in the way of your joy and happiness.
+Remember, don't let the goals or event get in the way of your joy and happiness.

 Your worst day is still a blessing because you have health.